 In consideration of the foregoing and to induce Beneficiary to enter into the Contract, Amazon.com agrees as follows.

-Amazon.com unconditionally and absolutely guarantees to Beneficiary Subsidiary’s performance when due and owing of all present and future payment obligations, which are not paid in accordance with the terms of the Contract by Subsidiary.
-Notwithstanding anything to the contrary set forth in this Guaranty, Amazon.com’s maximum cumulative liability under this Guaranty will be ____% of remaining Base Rent owing under the Contract, but not less than the Base Rent due from Tenant for the final twelve (12) months of the Contract term.
+Amazon.com unconditionally and absolutely guarantees to Beneficiary Subsidiary’s performance when due and owing of all present and future obligations under the Contract, including without limitation payment obligations which are not paid in accordance with the terms of the Contract by Subsidiary.
+Notwithstanding anything to the contrary set forth in this Guaranty, Amazon.com’s maximum cumulative liability under this Guaranty will be _100_% of remaining Base Rent, Operating Expenses and all other amounts owed by Subsidiary arising out of a Tenant Default under the Contract, but not less than the Base Rent and Operating Expenses due from Tenant for the final twelve (12) months of the Contract term.

-Under this Guaranty, Amazon.com shall perform (or cause Subsidiary to perform) all payment obligations in accordance with the terms and conditions of the Contract.
+Under this Guaranty, Amazon.com shall perform (or cause Subsidiary to perform) all obligations in accordance with the terms and conditions of the Contract.

-Amazon.com promises to pay all amounts guaranteed promptly upon receipt of a written notice from Beneficiary which evidences (a) Subsidiary’s non-performance of its payment obligations under the Contract; and (b) Beneficiary’s first having demanded payment from Subsidiary in writing, which Subsidiary has not honored.
+Amazon.com promises to pay all amounts guaranteed promptly upon receipt of a written notice from Beneficiary which evidences (a) Subsidiary’s non-performance of its obligations under the Contract; and (b) Beneficiary’s first having demanded payment from Subsidiary in writing, which Subsidiary has not honored.
 Beneficiary’s demand upon Subsidiary does not need to include the initiation of legal proceedings and is deemed satisfied if demand upon Subsidiary would violate any stay of collection in effect in an insolvency proceeding.
 Except to the extent of the demand requirement set forth in this Section 3, Amazon.com waives protest and notice of dishonor or default.
-This is a guaranty of payment only, and not of collection.
+This is a guaranty of payment and performance, and not of collection.

-This Guaranty is governed as to its validity, construction and performance by the laws of the State of ___________ [enter state used in Contract; Washington is the default], without regard to its conflict of law provisions.
+This Guaranty is governed as to its validity, construction and performance by the laws of the State of _Virginia, without regard to its conflict of law provisions.

 Amazon.com agrees that this Guaranty is a continuing guaranty and will remain in full force and effect until all payment obligations under the Contract have been performed as set forth in the Contract, subject to Section 1 above.